 These templates are meant to track replies only and do not contain links or attachments.

 We recommend using the following settings when creating a CEO fraud template:

 Use the email address of your CEO or another high-level executive to target high-risk executives groups, such as Accounting or HR.

 Assigning a Sender’s Name to appear on a phishing email is optional but we recommend using this field to create a more authentic template.

 You can assign any different email addresses from the one used in the Sender's Email Address field, that you would like your users to reply to when they click the Reply button on a phishing template.

 - If you've specified a Reply-To name in your phishing template, the console will use that information to populate the first portion of the sender email address.

-Body: Here you can use the WYSIWYG editor to edit the body of your phishing email.
-If you’d like to use HTML, there is a “Source” button towards the top left which you can click to edit the source code.
+You can use the WYSIWYG editor to edit the body of your phishing email.
+If you’d like to use HTML, there is a Source button in the left corner of the WYSIWYG that will take you to the source code.

-There are premade examples of business email compromise and CEO fraud templates in the console, found under the Reply-To Only category of templates.
-Note that these templates are meant to track replies only, and do not contain links or attachments.
-You can also find several other examples of CEO Fraud by typing "CEO Fraud" in the search bar beneath the Phishing-->Email Templates-->System Templates portion of the console.
+There are premade examples of business email compromise and CEO fraud templates in the console, found under the Reply-To Only category or by typing in CEO Fraud in the search bar of the System Templates page in your console.